Faithless discography

 The discography of Faithless, a British electronic band, consists of eight studio albums, four remix albums, three compilation albums, thirty-nine singles and a number of other appearances.
-They are perhaps best known for their 1995 hit single "Insomnia"; it was voted by Mixmag readers as the fifth greatest dance record of all time in 2013, was certified triple platinum by the British Phonographic Industry (BPI) in 2023, with sales of over 1.8million.
+They are perhaps best known for their 1995 hit single "Insomnia"; it was voted by Mixmag readers as the fifth greatest dance record of all time in 2013, was certified triple platinum by the British Phonographic Industry (BPI) in 2023, with sales of over 1.8 million.

 As of September 2025, Faithless have released eight studio albums: Reverence (1996), Sunday 8PM (1998), Outrospective (2001), No Roots (2004), To All New Arrivals (2006), The Dance (2010), All Blessed (2020), and Champion Sound (2025).
-An eighth Faithless studio album, titled Champion Sound, is due for release in 2025; it was preceded by four singles: "Find A Way", "I'm Not Alone (Rest Well Maxwell)", "Peace and Noise" and "Dollars and Dimes".
+Champion Sound was preceded by four singles: "Find a Way", "I'm Not Alone (Rest Well Maxwell)", "Peace and Noise" and "Dollars and Dimes".

 Faithless have sold over 15 million records worldwide.
-They have scored three UK number one's: studio album No Roots, 2010 remix album Faithless 2.0, and compilation album Forever Faithless – The Greatest Hits (2005).
+They have scored three UK number ones: studio album No Roots, 2010 remix album Faithless 2.0, and compilation album Forever Faithless – The Greatest Hits (2005).

 In 2019, Faithless member Rollo Armstrong started a separate project under the alias R Plus, with some online streaming services erroneously listing Faithless as a collaborative artist on R Plus' releases.
 Rollo's sister, Dido has collaborated frequently with the band, including 2002 hit "One Step Too Far", which charted in thirteen countries.